Members & Subcommittees

 Subcommittees

 Below is a list of the nine subcommittees under the President's Standing Committee on Environmental Initiatives.
 Each subcommittee creates guidelines and regulations for the Wayne State Sustainability Strategic Plan that must be followed by the university.
-If you are interested in joining a subcommittee, please contact our office at sustainability@wayne.edu.

 • Environmental Justice- the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation and enforcement of environmental laws, regulations and policies.